Adequash1/Million-money-project-/README.md

 6. SMART CONTRACT WILL APPEAR

-7. CLICK Ru and select your language (English)
+7. CLICK Ru and select your language

 8. Click on register